Rajsitapur

+Rajsitapur is a Village in Dhrangadhra Block in the Surendranagar district of Gujarat, India, 18 km north of the Surendranagar district headquarters.

+Sanjay Gadhvi, the director of Dhoom, came from the village.

 Demographics

-The Population Census of 2011 found 771 families residing in the Rajsitapur Village, with 3701 people.
+The census of 2011 found 771 families residing in the Rajsitapur Village, with 3701 people.
 1936 are males while 1765 are females.
 The predominant religion is Hindu.

 Government

-As per the constitution of India and Panchyati Raaj Act, Rajsitapur village is administrated by Sarpanch (Head of Village) who is the elected representative of village.
+Rajsitapur village is administrated by Sarpanch (Head of Village) who is the elected representative of village.